 - Amount of venom injected

-- Health of the patient (e.g. any allergies)
+- The health of the patient (e.g. any allergies)

-- Age of the patient (small children and elderly are more adversely affected)
+- Age of the patient (small children and older persons are more adversely affected)

 Features of neurotoxic venom bite